pret/pokeemerald/README.md

 ## Features:
 - Modern Exp Share behavior: The Pokemon that finishes the opponent gains 100% of the exp and the party gains 50% each.
+- Exp Share is opt-in via options.
+- HMs are replacable moves.
 - All Pokemon evolve without trading.